Deforestation "Part of the solution lies in international trade".

 What's the situation in Asia?

 Deforestation is declining sharply because there are no forests left, or the last ones are in mountainous areas where it is not profitable to plant oil palms or rubber trees.
 Over the last ten years or so, palm has been overtaken as the main driver of deforestation by trees planted for paper pulp, which is exported all over the world.
 Plantations of fast-growing trees such as acacias and eucalyptus are considered forests by the FAO.
 They therefore do not appear in "net" deforestation figures.
-Yet these plantations, which are destined to be clear-cut, are replacing degraded natural forest, which could regenerate by offering a high level of biodiversity (see : Recent changes in forest policy and land use in Sabah, Malaysian Borneo: are they truly transformational?Alain Karsenty, October 2022).
+Yet these plantations, which are destined to be clear-cut, are replacing degraded natural forest, which could regenerate by offering a high level of biodiversity (see : Recent changes in forestry and land-use policies in Sabah, Malaysian Borneo: are they truly transformational?Alain Karsenty, October 2022).

 The charcoal used for cooking is in the background just about everywhere...